dawsonpar/UCAutomation/README.md

 ## Architecture
 - A python script will be scheduled to run hourly
 - The script will use the Google Drive API to interact with Google Drive
-- Image conversion will be handled by a combination of rawpy and exiftool.
+- Image conversion will be handled by a Adobe DNG Converter

 ### Data Flow
 1. Hourly schedule triggers the Python script.